Stewart Granger: Later career

-Continental European career 1960–1969
+Continental European career: 1960–1969

 In June 1960, Granger announced he would appear in The Leopard; two movies for MGM in Britain, one of which was I Thank a Fool alongside Susan Hayward; Pontius Pilate for Hugo Fregonese; and The Tumbled House for John Farrow.
 The role in The Leopard ultimately went to Burt Lancaster, the one in I Thank a Fool to Peter Finch, and the Fregonese and Farrow movies were never made.
 Granger did go to Britain to appear in the thriller The Secret Partner (1961) for MGM.

 He went to Italy and played Lot in Robert Aldrich's Sodom and Gomorrah (1962), filmed in Rome.
-When Sodom started filming, Granger announced he had signed a three-picture deal with MGM, which would include I Thank a Fool, Swordsman of Siena and a third movie for Jacques Bar.
+When Sodom and Gomorrah started filming, Granger announced he had signed a three-picture deal with MGM, which would include I Thank a Fool, Swordsman of Siena and a third movie for Jacques Bar.
 He also announced he had reactivated his production company, Tracy Productions, which was scheduled to make Dark Memory by Jonathan Latimer.
 Granger did not appear in I Thank a Fool, and Dark Memory was not made.
 Instead Granger stayed in Italy to make Commando (1962), an action movie and Swordsman of Siena (1963), a swashbuckler.
-Granger was in the war movie The Secret Invasion (1964) for Roger Corman shot in Yugoslavia.
+Granger was in the war movie The Secret Invasion (1964) for Roger Corman, shot in Yugoslavia.